proxima-one/indexer-utils-go/readme.md

   ```go
   go logger.StartLiveStreamUpdate(ctx, streamId, startOffset, registry.FindStream, time.Hour)
   ```
-  This will update stream metadata according to passed interval. </br>
+  This will update stream metadata according to the passed interval. </br>
   You can use `proximaclient.StreamRegistryClient` from [streamdb-client-go](https://github.com/proxima-one/streamdb-client-go) package as a `registry`.

 To start logging you need to pass it log interval: